Image 1 of 2

 Individual intake will happen one on one virtually with A following registration where we will discuss consent and confidentiality.

-Group description: Join Open Your Art for an 8 week virtual trauma relief art therapy group in collaboration with A Beaumont (they/them).
+Group description: Join Open Your Art for a free 9 week art therapy group titled (Re)Connection to Self in collaboration with A Beaumont (they/them).

-Who is it for: 2SLGBTQIA+ and/or disabled adults above 20 who want to explore trauma relief through peer connection, identity exploration and mixed media art making.
+Who is it for: 2SLGBTQIA+ and/or disabled adults above age 20 who want to explore the who they are, their identities, self and external perception through mixed media art making andconnection.
 This group is free and open to all levels of creative abilities.

 Materials: Materials will not be provided due to the virtual nature of the group.
 Participants may use any materials they have on hand to create (art supplies, kitchen supplies, trash, upcycled materials, natural materials, digital tools - no AI please).

-How We Define Disabled: Rooted in disability justice it includes but is not limited to: self or professionally diagnosed mental, physical, intellectual, chronic, and invisible disabilities such as MAD, Deaf/HOH, Blind, neurodivergent and multi-layered disabilities.
-The virtual platform will have closed captions available, if you have any other accessibility needs they will be discussed during intake.
+How We Define Disabled: Rooted in disability justice it includes but is not limited to: self or professionally diagnosed mental, physical, intellectual, chronic, and invisible disabilities such as MAD, Deaf/HOH, Blind, neurodivergent and multi-layered disabilities. if you have any other accessibility needs they will be discussed during intake.

 Why Art Therapy